zamon/bastille-rest-api/README.md

 # prerequisites:
 - sudo
 - bastille 0.14
-- edit /usr/local/etc/sudoers, insert this line below
+- edit /usr/local/etc/sudoers, insert this line below:
-<your username> ALL=(ALL) NOPASSWD:/usr/local/bin/bastille
+[your username] ALL=(ALL) NOPASSWD:/usr/local/bin/bastille

 # how to build from source:
 - mkdir build